TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Configuration/Index.rst

 When detailing data types or standard TypoScript features, don't hesitate to cross-link to the TypoScript Reference as shown below.
-See the :file:`Settings.yml` file for the declaration of cross-linking keys.
+See the :file:`Settings.cgf` file for the declaration of cross-linking keys.